-The professional services provider will also read the market, but they must engage the individual client.
-How will you engage at that crucial first “awareness” phase of the buyer’s journey when you can have the most impact?
-Indeed, the first step taken in an advisory capacity is to assess the individual client’s environment and excavate root cause(s) to establish the real vs. perceived challenges and craft the specific solution.
+The first step taken in an advisory capacity is to assess client’s challenges and understand root cause(s).
+To establish the real vs. perceived challenges and craft a solution.
 The advisor needs to be much closer to the client than the vendor or manufacturer.
-S/he (in whatever capacity: legal, change management, technology implementations, and so on) very much expects to have in-depth conversations with the client – assuming they do their job well, and the client wants a shot at a positive result.
+This requires in-depth interactions with the client to craft an optimal solution.
 The RFP process often breaks this necessary interaction, but that is a topic for another post.
 (Dilbert™ perfectly sums up the RFP issue here.)

-The professional lives – needs to live – on the individual client's side of the market dynamic.
+The professional service provider lives on the client's side of the market dynamic.
+Each individual client.
 Advisors cannot deal in averages and rely on market constructs alone.
 They deal with specifics.
-Audit reports, legal advice, technology implementations, and medical diagnoses are not delivered on the average of all clients in the respective market, but rather based on the individual circumstances and guided by experience.
-As Jack Welch famously articulated a fundamental 6-sigma concept: No individual experiences an average.
+Audit reports, legal advice, technology implementations, and medical diagnoses are not delivered on the average of all clients in the respective market.
+They take in account the individual circumstances leveraging experience.
+As Jack Welch famously articulated a fundamental 6-sigma concept: No individual (company or person) experiences an average.

 An interesting conundrum arises.

-This is true whether you call your efforts rainmaking or sales; call your prospects customers, clients, or patients; or your sales force business development managers, sales engineers, or partners.
-Exploring these concepts and how to apply them to marketing professional services are key touchstones in a Content Logic consulting engagement.
+This is true if you call your efforts rainmaking or sales.
+Call your prospects customers or clients.
+Or your sales force Business Development Managers, Sales Reps, Engineers, or Partners.
+Exploring these concepts, and applying them, are touchstones in a Content Logic engagement.

 The Way Forward

-To increase the client base and cross-sell, professional services organizations historically rely heavily on organic growth.
-Relationship development (not unwisely) is front and center.
-But what happens when you run out of college roommates, friends, family and existing clients?
-As inspiring as growth by word-of-mouth is, it too has limitations an organization may wish to move beyond to increase market share or move into new markets.
+Increasing the client base and cross-selling professional services often relies on accretive growth.
+Relationships (for good reason) are front and center.
+But what happens when you run out of college roommates, friends, and existing clients?
+Word-of-mouth is fantastic, but it has limitations when moving into new markets or launching new services.

-And precisely what are relationships built upon?
+And what are relationships built upon?
 Friendship?
 Collegiality?
 Only in part.
 You must be a trusted friend or colleague.
 And in this context, "trusted" means trusted to do an expert job.
-The stakes are simply too high, and reputations can be on the line.
-Apologies to the ne’er-do-well brother-in-law.
+The stakes are too high, and reputations are on the line.

-So, in this context, how do you develop trust with someone you've never met?
+In this context, how do you develop trust with someone you've never met?
+Someone just beginning their "Buyer's Journey?"
 How do you find each other?
-How do you engage at that crucial first “awareness” phase of the buyer’s journey when you can have the most impact and help frame the debate?
-This is particularly difficult for those who are new market entrants or whose personal or organizational reputation is less known.
+How do you engage at that crucial first phase when you can have the most impact and frame the debate?
+This is especially difficult for new market entrants.

 Thought leadership within the framework of content-based marketing is the way.